amejiarosario/amejiarosario.github.io/source/_drafts/2018-06-11-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

-For instace let's say that we want to combine the following tree and we are about to delete node 30.
-We would like to combine the left subtree into the right one.
+For instace, let's say that we want to combine the following tree and we are about to delete node `30`.
+We would like to combine 30's left subtree into the right one.
 The result is this:

 ```
       30*                             40
     /     \                          /  \
-   10      40    combined(30)       35   50
+   10      40    combine(30)       35   50
      \    /  \   ----------->      /
      15  35   50                  10
                                    \
                                     15
 ```

-Now, node 30 is no more!
+Now, and if make the newSubtree the root, then node `30` is no more!

+## Binary Tree Transversal

+Enim do eiusmod labore do Lorem.
+Id qui tempor ad duis in quis ex magna cupidatat fugiat sit.
+Ad minim eu mollit deserunt est aute.
+Nostrud duis ea minim deserunt irure ex incididunt qui.

+Incididunt occaecat mollit veniam veniam tempor commodo deserunt.
+Culpa nostrud incididunt ullamco tempor consequat voluptate culpa in non cillum Lorem nulla.
+Exercitation reprehenderit non labore Lorem ullamco aliquip ullamco.
+Ut labore amet nostrud exercitation.
+Tempor dolore eu et occaecat sit et ut cupidatat ipsum ex excepteur.
+Laboris incididunt laborum consequat esse fugiat tempor irure.

+Adipisicing ipsum pariatur laborum magna labore anim eu do consequat in.
+Nisi id aute qui velit laboris do.
+Esse anim excepteur ullamco nulla ut velit quis in elit sit mollit dolor ex irure.
+Nostrud Lorem elit enim ullamco culpa magna sunt laboris officia eu.
+Magna esse dolore velit non occaecat do esse ut esse.
+Do in cillum magna nulla culpa aliqua deserunt labore sunt eiusmod adipisicing do aliquip.

 ## Balanced vs Non-balanced Trees

+So far, we have discussed how to `add`, `remove` and `find` elements.
+But we haven't talk about the run times.
+Let's think about the worst-case scenarios.

+Let's say that we want to add numbers in asceding order.

+{% img /images/bst-asc.gif Inserting values in ascending order in a Binary Search Tree %}

+We will ended up with all the nodes on the left side!
+This is no better than a LinkedList so finding an element would take *O(n)*. 😱 We need to find a way to balance the tree.

 You can find elements **balanced** tree in a *O(log n)* instead of going through each node.
 Let's talk about what balanced tree means

-It's important to keep the balance on trees, especially when using Binary Search Trees to guarantee a search time of *`O(log n)`*.
-If the tree is not balanced, then the search time won't be any different than searching a value on a LinkedList *`O(n)`*.

 {% img http://www.stoimen.com/blog/wp-content/uploads/2012/07/3.-Balanced-vs.-Non-Balanced.png Balanced vs unbalanced Tree %}